ps68060/calndr/README.md

 Simple Pure-Pascal app to read an ics file and do some basic date and calendar functions.

-The initial goal is to show a list of events from the .ics file.
+The initial goal is to show a list of simple events from .ics files.

 Usage:

-./calndr.ttp  <directory>
+./calndr.ttp  \<directory\>

 e.g.

  ./calndr.ttp  /f/

-will show details of the events in the ics file and then the calendar for the current month.
+will load all the *.ics files from the folder and show details of the events that fall between a (hard-coded) start and end day range.